-Receivables from administered utilities contracts - not invoices and contract assets
+Receivables from administered utilities contracts - not invoiced and contract assets

 The receivables from administered utilities contracts - not invoiced relate to reinvoiced receivables for utilities and contract assets have substantially the same risk characteristics as the trade receivables for the same types of contracts.
 The Group has therefore concluded that the expected loss rates for trade receivables are a reasonable approximation of the loss rates for the receivables from administered utilities contracts - not invoiced and contract assets.
-However the Group did not recognise a loss allowance for receivables from administered utilities contracts - not invoiced and contract assets because an amount of expected credit loss was immaterial (classified as "Not past due ).
+However the Group did not recognise a loss allowance for receivables from administered utilities contracts - not invoiced and contract assets was immaterial (classified as "Not past due ).